13 Best Things to do in Manuel Antonio, Costa Rica

 3. Enjoy the Beaches in the Park

-Playa Espadilla Sur is arguably just as nice as Playa Manuel Antonio.
-The beach is bordered by dense rainforest and is home to a diverse range of wildlife, including monkeys, sloths, and exotic birds.
+Playa Espadilla Sur is arguably just as nice as the main beach.
+It’s bordered by dense rainforest and is home to a diverse range of wildlife, including monkeys, sloths, and exotic birds.

 Manuel Antonio National Park Beach